Troy, MI Demographics

 A map of Troy's Population by Race

-Of the 745 places in Michigan, Troy is the 9th most populous.
+Troy is ranked the 9th most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Troy was ranked the 9th most populous place in the 2020 Census.

 Troy's White Population